seanox/xml-micro-exchange-php/README.md

   All requests can be responded by the service in JSON format.
 - __Security__
   This aspect was deliberately considered and implemented here only in a very rudimentary form.
-The storage(-key) with a length of 1 - 64 characters and the individual root element can be regarded as secret.
+The storage name with a length of 1 - 64 characters and the individual root element can be regarded as secret.
 For further security the approach of Basic Authentication, Digest Access Authentication and/or Server/Client certificates is followed, which is configured outside of the XMEX (XML-Micro-Exchange) at the web server.

 # Licence Agreement